 Starting a guppy tank is an exciting venture because there are so many different types of guppies to choose from that you are bound to be overwhelmed by their sheer beauty.
 However, you don’t want to overcrowd your new tank.
 How many guppies can fit in a 10-gallon tank?

 The recommended amount of guppy fish to add to a 10-gallon fish tank is 5-10 adult guppies.
 That is after taking into consideration the filtration, substrate, and frequency of water changes.
-Here’s what you need to know.
+Read on if you are keen to find out what to do to prevent overcrowding issues.

 How to Add More Guppies to a Tank